incepted/Activity-Lifecycle-Lab/readme.md

 **Question**: How would you implement this feature?
 Be specific; what lifecycle methods would you use in CommentActivity, and what techniques would you use?
 <br />**Answer**:

+You would utilize SharedPreferences to save the typed draft by the user onPause method for the data to be stored in the activity.  onResume, the data would be reinvoked and would be displayed on view.

 In your own words…